WinterSolstice8/nolock/README.md

 Ashita v4 addon that allows you to engage/disengage without animation lock, from effects such as spells being cast on you or mob tp moves.

 This is seperate from similar plugins/addons like JaZero and Butterfeet in that it does not allow you to slide around during animations.
-Credit to the original ASM patch is unknown to me.
+Credit to the original ASM patch is [atom0s](https://github.com/atom0s/), thank you for all your work!

 # Known issues
 There may be some slight disconnect to where your weapon is located compared to your hand when engaging/disengaging depending on race & weapon type.